 CenterPoint Energy, Inc., headquartered in Houston, Texas, is a domestic energy delivery company that includes electric transmission & distribution, natural gas distribution and energy services operations.
 The company serves more than five million metered customers primarily in Arkansas, Louisiana, Minnesota, Mississippi, Oklahoma, and Texas.
-The company also owns 54.1% percent of the common and subordinated units representing limited partner interests in Enable Midstream Partners, a publicly traded master limited partnership it jointly controls with OGE Energy Corp., which owns, operates and develops natural gas and crude oil infrastructure assets.
-With more than 7,700 employees, CenterPoint Energy and its predecessor companies have been in business for more than 150 years.
-In Minnesota, CenterPoint Energy is the state’s largest natural gas distribution utility, serving about 840,000 customers in 260 communities.
+The company also owns 54.0 percent of the common units representing limited partner interests in Enable Midstream Partners, LP, a publicly traded master limited partnership it jointly controls with OGE Energy Corp.
+Enable Midstream Partners, LP owns, operates and develops natural gas and crude oil infrastructure assets.
+With more than 8,000 employees, CenterPoint Energy and its predecessor companies have been in business for more than 150 years.
 The utility also operates a non-regulated business in Minnesota called Home Service Plus®.
-For more information, visit
+For more information, please visit CenterPointEnergy.com.

 What is a rate case?

 A rate case is the regulatory process that public utilities (natural gas, electric and telephone) must follow to formally change their rates.
 The Minnesota Public Utilities Commission (MPUC) regulates rate changes, and any proposed changes must first go through a review process before receiving a final decision by regulators.

 What is the timeline for the rate implementation?

 November 1, 2018 final rates went into effect.

 Interim Refunds to be calculated and applied to customer accounts starting in mid-November 2018.

 What is the Minnesota Public Utilities Commission (MPUC)?